Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 A person who knowingly or purposefully falsifies this verification is subject to a penalty of $100.

-(b) The applicable fees under Section 25 of this Act for a search for a birth record or a certified copy of a birth record shall be waived for all requests made by:
+(b) The applicable fees under Section 17 for a new certificate of birth and under Section 25 of this Act for a search for a birth record or a certified copy of a birth record shall be waived for all requests made by:

 (1) a youth in care, as defined in Section 4d of the